good things

 What can understanding these differences do for the workforce?
 What happens when team members are motivated in completely opposite ways?
 How can these insights generate return over time for your brand?
 Working with and selling to Millenials, the answer seems to be, speak to their sense of self, appeal to what they value, let them choose you.
 For older generations, deliver a sense of purpose, a reason to show up: choose them, need them.

 The graphic below isn’t a typical ‘infographic’ and wouldn’t appear in a report or academic publication.
 I wanted to create a designer’s interpretation of the facts presented in the article.
-Something that invites thought, consideration, something that could be hung over an office desk to invite inspection.
+Something that invites thought, consideration, something that could be hung over an office desk to invite further inspection.
 That said, viewing this almost a decade later and some glaring typographic inconsisentcies are jumping out to me.
 In the last decade I’ve honed both my research skills and my typography taste, I guess.
-I still enjoy looking at this, and providing a different way of looking at data - circular, balanced, and as a visual story.
+I still enjoy looking at this, as a different way of looking at data - circular, balanced, and as a visual story.

 Design Thinking and Healthcare